Oneus: 2021: Devil, Binary Code, and Blood Moon

-On January 19, the group released their first studio album Devil, with the album consisting of eleven tracks, including the lead single "No Diggity".
+On January 19, the group released their first studio album Devil, which consisted of eleven tracks, including the lead single "No Diggity".

-On May 11, the group released their fifth EP Binary Code, with the lead single "Black Mirror".
+On May 11, their fifth EP Binary Code was released, with the lead single "Black Mirror".
 The EP also contained a rock version of their debut song "Valkyrie".

 It was announced that Oneus would be holding an online and offline concert "Oneus Theatre: Blood Moon" in Seoul from November 6 to 7.
 On November 9, the group released their sixth EP Blood Moon, with the lead single "Luna".
 On November 17, the group earned their first music show win of their career with "Luna" on MBC M's Show Champion.

 On December 21, Oneus released a new collaboration single with Onewe titled "Stay".